Through The Bog

 Scarlet forces a couple mirthless laughs, pulls out a knife and twirls it once.
 Throws it.

 Jake ducks to the side, diving under the water with a splash.
 He surfaces a second later, sputtering.
 Soaked completely with the stinking water.
-Wiping at his eyes, it takes him a moment to find the knife Scarlet has thrown — sticking harmlessly into the trunk of a tree several paces wide of where he’d been a moment earlier.
+Wiping at his eyes, it takes him a moment to find the knife Scarlet has thrown — sticking harmlessly into the trunk of a tree several paces wide of where he’d been a moment earlier, never a danger to him.

 Hamfrd roars with laughter.
 The elf shoots him a warning look, silencing the big man abruptly.
 Still, his shoulders shake with mirth and his grin is wide as he turns and catches Scarlet’s attention, nods approvingly to the woman.
 Even the elf’s lips twitch with amusement.